JordanRL/operator-overloading-rfc/README.md

 ### To Existing Extensions

-Existing extensions can continue to define their own operator overloads by providing a `do_operation` call for their classes, however classes which are open to be extended may need to be updated so that their overloads can be extended by implementing the necessary methods.
+Existing extensions can continue to define their own operator overloads by providing a `do_operation` call for their classes, however classes which are open to be extended may benefit from being updated so that their overloads can be extended by implementing the necessary methods.

 ### To Opcache